DeAndrea G. Benjamin

-DeAndrea Gist "Dee" Benjamin (née DeAndrea Donale Gist; born 1972) is an American lawyer serving as a United States circuit judge of the United States Court of Appeals for the Fourth Circuit.
-She previously served as a judge of the South Carolina Circuit Court for the fifth district.
+DeAndrea Gist Benjamin (née DeAndrea Donale Gist; born October 4, 1972) is an American lawyer serving as a United States circuit judge of the United States Court of Appeals for the Fourth Circuit.
+She previously served as a judge of the South Carolina Circuit Court for the Fifth Judicial Circuit.

 Early life and education

 Benjamin was born in 1972 in Columbia, South Carolina, to Donald and Adrienne Gist.
 She graduated from Columbia High School in 1990.
 Benjamin earned a Bachelor of Arts degree from Winthrop University in 1994 and a Juris Doctor from the University of South Carolina School of Law in 1997.

 Career

-In 1997 and 1998, Benjamin served as a law clerk for Judge L. Casey Manning.
+In 1997 and 1998, Benjamin served as a law clerk for Judge L. Casey Manning of the Fifth Judicial Circuit of the South Carolina Circuit Court.
 In 1998 and 1999, she was an assistant solicitor in the Juvenile and Family Court Division of the Fifth Judicial Circuit Solicitor's Office.
 From 1999 to 2001, she served as an assistant attorney general in the South Carolina Attorney General's Office.
 Benjamin worked at the Gist Law Firm from 2001 to 2011.

-In 2001, South Carolina Governor Jim Hodges appointed Benjamin to the Juvenile Parole Board where she served from July 2001 to June 2004.
+In 2001, Governor Jim Hodges appointed Benjamin to the Juvenile Parole Board where she served from July 2001 to June 2004.
 From 2004 to 2011, she was a Columbia city judge.
-In February 2010, Benjamin had an unsuccessful bid for family court (Fifth Judicial Circuit Family Court Seat 1).
-She was appointed to serve as a judge of the South Carolina Circuit Court for the fifth district in 2011.
+In February 2010, Benjamin had an unsuccessful bid for family court (Fifth Judicial Circuit Family Court, Seat 1).
+She was appointed to serve as a judge of the South Carolina Circuit Court for the Fifth Judicial Circuit in February 2, 2011.
 In 2021, Benjamin lost a bid for the South Carolina Court of Appeals.
-The legislature instead chose then-family court judge Jay Vinson of Florence in a 94–63 vote.
+The South Carolina General Assembly instead chose then-family court judge Jay Vinson of Florence in a 94–63 vote.